bitstatic/FarmX-frntnd/README.md

-# FarmX-frntnd
+# HarvestHive-frntnd

 This is the Project for Solving for India Hackathon on behalf of the Team "BitStatic"

-FarmX is an online marketplace where farmers can sell their crop yield on a daily basis to vendors based on bidding every day.
+HarvestHive is an online marketplace where farmers can sell their crop yield on a daily basis to vendors based on bidding every day.

 **For Backend refer to -** [*This Repo*](https://github.com/bitstatic/farmex).